Abdullahi Yusuf Ahmed: Somali Salvation Democratic Front

 In 1978, together with a group of officials mainly from his own Majeerteen (Darod) clan, Ahmed participated in an abortive attempt to overthrow Barre's dictatorial administration.
 The military coup d'état was originally planned for 12 April.
 However, it was instead hastily carried out a few days earlier, on 9 April, due to fears of potential leaks.
 Ahmed was at the time in the southern Gedo region and was unaware of the changes to the coup plan.
 He later learned of the failed putsch via a secured communication network, which contained a coded two sentence message from Col. Abdullahi Ahmed Irro reading "Wife Aborted", dated 11:00 am, 9 April 1978.
 Most of the people who had helped plot the coup were summarily executed, but Ahmed and several other colonels managed to escape abroad.

 Later that year, in adjacent Ethiopia, Ahmed and Hassan Ali Mire formed a rebel movement called the Somali Salvation Front, with Ahmed serving as chairman.
 The Somali Salvation Front (SSF) would go on to absorb its predecessor the Somali Democratic Action Front.
 The organization was subsequently renamed the Somali Salvation Democratic Front (SSDF) in 1981 through a merger with the Somali Workers Party and the Democratic Front for the Liberation of Somalia.
 It was the first of several opposition groups dedicated to ousting Barre's regime by force.

-After opposing the Ethiopian government's claims of sovereignty over several Somali-inhabited areas that the SSDF had managed to seize control of from Barre's forces, Ahmed was detained by the local Ethiopian authorities in 1985.
+In October 1985, Ethiopians arrested Abdullahi Yusuf and closed his headquarters after opposing the Ethiopian government's claims of sovereignty over several Somali-inhabited areas that the SSDF had managed to seize control of from Barre's forces.
+US intelligence assessments attributed the arrest primarily to internal problems within the SSDF.
+These included Yusuf’s authoritarian leadership, favoritism toward his Omar Mahmoud sub-clan of the Majerteen, resulting in tribal feuds within SSDF, the arrest of senior members who advocated leadership change, widespread defections, and the group’s failure to expand its appeal beyond its core clan base.
+One assessment noted that these factors “probably contributed to Ethiopia’s decision to arrest him.”
+Africa Confidential similarly reported that the Ethiopian government had “lost patience” with divisions inside the SSDF and detained Yusuf.

 Mire was elected as the SSDF's new chairman the following year.
 Ahmed would remain imprisoned until his release in 1990, following the demise of Ethiopia's then-ruling Derg.

 Ahmed subsequently returned to Somalia.
 In 1992, he marshalled forces to successfully expel an Islamist extremist group linked to Al-Itihaad al-Islamiya that had taken over Bosaso, a prominent port city and the commercial capital of the northeastern part of the country.
 He later served as a co-chairman of the National Salvation Council of Somalia, established in 1997.